Comment on page

 - Authorization not yet set: If you just completed Quickstart onboarding, please allow the protocol a minute or two to authorize your address on the blockchain.
 You will receive an email as soon as this is complete.

 - Trading Limit: If you haven't fully completed setting up your Passport, your account trading limit is set to a total of 5,000 EUR.
 All transactions on the platform (swaps, adding and removing liquidity) count towards your limit.
 Check your passport for instructions on how to remove this limit.

 - Low liquidity: One of the pools required to fulfil your swap has insufficient liquidity to complete your order.

 - High Slippage: Low liquidity can also result in high slippage, meaning that the actual price may be significantly unfavorable compared with the expected price.
 Try increasing your acceptable slippage level in advanced settings.
 Note that this could result in an unfavorable swap price.

 Swarm uses proxy contracts to save you gas fees when transacting.
 Creating your proxy address adds a little gas to your first transaction but results in lower fees and a better user experience over time.

-When making your first transaction via the UI, the Swarm protocol checks whether you have previously deployed a proxy contract and bundles the creation of one into your first transaction if you have not.
+When making your first transaction via the platform, the Swarm protocol checks whether you have previously deployed a proxy contract.
+If you have not, the platform creates one for you, bundling this into your first transaction.

 Your proxy contract is a Gnosis Safe and can be used with any Gnosis Safe Application.
-Proxy contracts allow complex multi-step transactions to be batched into a single atomic transaction that requires only a single verification.
-An atomic transaction will revert if any part of the transaction is expected to fail so that you won’t be charged any gas fees for a failed transaction.
+Proxy contracts allow complex multi-step transactions to be batched into a single, atomic one, requiring only a single verification.
+An atomic transaction will revert if any part of the transaction is expected to fail so you won’t be charged any gas fees for a failed transaction.
 This saves you money over time and improves the user experience by making transactions much simpler.